Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_4.md

 #### Event Trace Limitations

-1. Due to limited resources, overruns can be seen from the event trace.
+1. Due to limited resources, you can see overruns from the event trace.
 Follow [Number of Event Trace Streams Methodology](#number-of-event-trace-streams-methodology) to configure the number of trace streams to minimize the overruns issue.
-2. It is required that the `--broadcast-enable-core` option is used to compile the design.
+2. Use the `--broadcast-enable-core` option to compile the design.
 This is to eliminate time sync issues where the start time of each tile is off by ~100 ns or more.
 3. Run forever applications are supported by the XSDB flow only.

 ### Event Trace Analysis Using HSDP
 In the traditional hardware event trace, the trace information is stored in DDR memory available in the Versal device initially, and offloaded to SD card after the application run completes.
 This imposes limitations on the amount of trace information that can be stored and analyzed.
 AI Engine trace offload via HSDP(High Speed Debug Port)  has more DDR memory in the SmartLynq+ module and supports analyzing large quantities of trace information for complex designs.

-	1. To run the event trace on hardware, it is required to compile the AI Engine graph with  `-event-trace-port=plio` option.
+1. To run the event trace on hardware, compile the AI Engine graph with  `-event-trace-port=plio` option.
 This sets the event tracing port to PLIO.
        Note: If the event tracing port is set to GMIO, the AI Engine trace cannot be offloaded via HSDP.

       Add `--aie.event-trace-port=plio` to AIE_FLAGS in Makefile

 2. After the AI Engine graph and the C/C++ kernels are compiled, and any RTL kernels are packaged, the Vitis v++ --link command links them with the target platform to build the platform file (XSA).
 For offloading the AI Engine trace via HSDP, it is required to add the `–profile.aie_trace_offload=HSDP` option to the v++ -link command.
 Add below lines in system.cfg file
 	```
 	[profile]
 	aie_trace_offload=HSDP